cixtor/nwplayer/README.md

 ### Features

-* Video stream using regular expressions to autodetect the appropiate video player to display.
-* Video description and thumbnail on video streaming.
+* Video description and thumbnails.
-* Video reload (without database manipulation) on video streaming errors.
+* Video reload (without database manipulation) for video streaming errors.
-* History and views storing, including a way to search through the history by title and video_id.
+* Video hitory including a way to search in the database by title and video id.
 * Display related videos (Youtube support only).
 * Display videos from a Playlist (Youtube support only).